Matt Gill: Norwich City

-Gill returned to Norwich in 2015 to work in the Academy as a coach.
+After leaving Tranmere, he began scouting for Norwich City during the 2014–15 season.
+From the 2015–16 season he worked with Norwich's Academy as a coach.
 He took on the interim role of Norwich's Under-23 manager for the remainder of the 2016–17 season following the exit of Dmitri Halajko, who left to become head of technical coaching at Leicester City's academy in February.
 Gill's role was confirmed as being permanent on 4 July 2017.

 Ipswich Town

 On 27 October 2018, Gill left his role at Norwich to join local rivals Ipswich Town as first team coach as part of Paul Lambert's new backroom staff.
 Following Lambert's departure by mutual consent in February 2021, Gill was appointed as caretaker manager with fellow club coach Bryan Klug as his assistant.
 Gill oversaw one game while in caretaker charge, a 2–1 away win at Accrington Stanley, before new boss Paul Cook was appointed.
 It was confirmed that Gill would remain as a first team coach under Cook, alongside fellow coach Gary Roberts.
 However, on 7 May 2021, Gill left the club after Cook outlined his intentions of appointing a new backroom ahead of forthcoming season.